jordifierro/jordifierro.github.io/about.md

 ---

 Hi!
 I'm a software engineer living in Barcelona.
-I work mostly on Android projects, but I've also some experience in Rails backend development and iOS too.
+I develop mobile applications (backend: python with Django, Android: kotlin & java, iOS: swift) focusing on good architecture and clean code.

 My other passion is algorithmics.
 I've been learning and teaching and also participating in online contests